Common Questions About

 How do I participate in the Secure Retirement Plan?
 When am I vested?

-Make sure you give updated and correct contact information (email, phone and address) to your employer.
-Giving your email address to your employer makes it easier to get important information electronically.
+Make sure you provide updated and correct information (email, phone, address and DOB) to your employer.
+Giving your email address to your employer makes it easier to receive important information electronically.

 How do I login or create my account?

-Visit Retirement: My Plan for access to your account and to get instructions for creating a login.
-From Retirement: My Plan you will go to your Secure Retirement Plan account.
+Visit Retirement: My Plan to get instructions for creating a login to access your account information on-line.
+From Retirement: My Plan you will be forwarded to your Secure Retirement Plan account, hosted by Milliman, or you can go directly to www.millimanbenefits.com.

 Who is Milliman?

-Milliman will send you account statements and more information by email or mail.
-To get these notices from Milliman, you will need to keep your contact information up to date with your employer and update your email address on your Retirement: My Plan account.
+They will send you account statements and information by email or mail.
+To get these notices from Milliman, you will need to keep your your contact information up to date with your employer.

 Why is my contact information incorrect with Milliman but correct with SEIU 775 Benefits Group and SEIU 775 (the Union)?

-Milliman gets your contact information from your employer.
+Milliman gets your contact information from your employer only.
 Because of this, it is important to keep your information up to date with your employer.
 If your mailing information is incorrect, please contact your employer directly to update it.
-Please allow 45 days for changes to show on your account.
+Please allow up to 45 days for changes to show on your retirement account.

 How do I get my retirement money?